markus-zhang/lc3vm/README.md

 = 2025-03-06

 OK since I have reached a milestone I'm going to put this project on hold for the moment.
 I could work on additional features but this project has accomplished what it was planned for.

+= 2025-03-07

++ I want to expand the memory editor to an independent product.
+I included some plans in the .cpp file but of course they are subject to change and expand.